The British Dental Health Organisation advocates electric toothbrushes for children, stating that they are better than manual brushes.

 Some toothbrushes will even come with a sensor to tell your child if they are brushing too hard.
 Beside this, the electric toothbrushes have been designed in such a way to avoid injury.
 The soft bristles should not cause any damage to teeth or gums.

 No damage was recorded using Braun or Sonicare products in a recent study.
 The study aimed to find out the difference between manual and electric brushes.
 “The findings from these studies suggest that power toothbrushes are less likely to cause dental and gingival abrasion,” (www.rdhmag.com).

 Electric toothbrushes entertain and educate children simultaneously, teaching them to maintain good oral care habits from an early age.
-Oral-B notes that their electric toothbrushes have kids brushing up to 90% longer.
+Oral-B notes that when using their electric toothbrushes kids are brushing up to 90% longer.
 The timers on modern brushes allow children to develop an understanding of how much time they should be spending on each quadrant of the mouth for optimal cleaning.
 Flashing disco lights, for example, are a fun reminder to keep brushing for the requisite 2-minute session.
-Parents have reported that the bells and whistles that come with the electric modelsdo help the child to focus, and even enjoy, daily brushing.
+Parents have reported that the bells and whistles that come with the electric models do help the child to focus, and even enjoy, daily brushing.